maxreiss123/GeneExpressionProgramming.jl/docs/src/index.md

 ## Version Information

-This documentation covers GeneExpressionProgramming.jl version 0.3.0 and later.
+This documentation covers GeneExpressionProgramming.jl version 0.5.0 and later.
 The package is actively developed, with regular updates and improvements.
 Check the [GitHub repository](https://github.com/maxreiss123/GeneExpressionProgramming.jl) for the latest version and release notes.

+## Acknowledgement
+ - We employ the insane fast [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl) for evaluating our expressions
 ---